Installation view, “Nhớ” by Phượng-Duyên Hải Nguyễn, Welcome Gallery, 2024

 Charlottesville, Albemarle, and the surrounding counties have a robust arts and culture sector but lack a centralized, coordinated structure to support its creative communities.
 A collaborative, community-led effort is now underway to explore the creation of a future Arts Council for the Charlottesville area—one that is equitable, accessible, and focused on making it possible for artists to live, work, and thrive here.

-This process is being facilitated by an independent consultant, Ruby Lopez Harper.
 New City Arts Initiative is the administrative home for this 7-month Arts Council Feasibility Study, which is supported by UVA Arts, the City of Charlottesville, The FUNd at CACF, the Charlottesville Albemarle Convention and Visitors Bureau (CACVB), and the Anne & Gene Worrell Foundation.

 Steering Committee

-To ensure this work is shaped by the people the Arts Council would serve, we are forming a Steering Committee that will guide the planning process, review findings, and co-create recommendations.
+To ensure this work is shaped by the people the Arts Council would serve, we are forming a Steering Committee (9-11 people) that will guide the planning process, review findings, and co-create recommendations.
 We invite artists, cultural workers, organizers, educators, and community members to self-nominate and take part.

 To acknowledge their time and contributions, steering committee members will receive a $500 honorarium.